-Its very important that you try to make as many sessions as possible to help you become a better runner, we always meet at the same place, Woolston millennium Gardens 6:45pm prompt, we do a variety of different sessions that will cater for everyone within the club.
+We have training sessions every Monday and Thursday evening, except for bank holidays.
+It is good to try to make as many sessions as possible, to help you become a better runner.
+We do a variety of different sessions that will cater for everyone within the club.

 This will form your base time so we can see if you are improving over a six week period, usually a 3k or 5k timed run in the same place each time